lupingyugroup/Yu-s-Research-Group/content/research/_index.md

   2. Living ring-opening polymerization for the synthesis of biocompatible polyesters;

-  3. Exploring new polycondensation reactions (C-H bond activation reactions) as an alternative method to the Stille reaction;
+  3. Exploring new polycondensation reactions (C-H bond activation reactions) as an alternative method to the Stille reaction.

   4.Ladder polymer chemistry that allows syntheses of ladder types of heteroacenes and heterohelicenes.